frealis/River-City-Pro-Wash-backup/README.md

   ... however, as long as you push your migration files from the /migration folder to Heroku, you can omit running the first command (makemigrations).

+- Heroku environment variables can be viewed and set via:

+  $ heroku config                 // view environment variables on heroku server
+  $ heroku config:set key=value   // set environment variables on heroku server

 # Deploy to AWS

+- Web apps deployed on AWS exist in an environment that you can specify when creating a new web application.
+New applications can be created either from the AWS console or from the command line.
+AWS has two types of command lines -- awscli (the general all-purpose AWS command line) and awsebcli (the Elastic Beanstalk web development command line).

+- AWS has a free tier that is available for 12 months, and this basically allows for 1 website to be deployed at all times.
+This website will exist in an environment that can be shut off if needed -- terminating the environment will -not- terminate the application, but it will save on the allotted free tier hours that are granted each month for the first 12 months, so it's a good idea to turn it off when it's not needed.
+To view, get the status, and terminate an environment:

+  $ eb list         // list environments, -a or -all to view all, * marks active
+  $ eb use <env>    // switch between environments
+  $ eb status       // get detailed information on current environment
+  $ eb terminate    // terminate current environment

+  ... in contrast to Heroku, where changes are pushed via git and have to be from the 'master' branch, changes in AWS are deployed by packaging all of the files in an application (into a *.zip file or other archive), sending those files to some Amazon S3 server, and then finally sending the files to an AWS environment.
+The command to do this is:

+  $ eb deploy

-- From the AWS console, click "Build a web app" and scroll to the bottom.
-You can choose a platform (most likely Preconfigured > Python, or Preconfigured - Docker > Python) and upload a source bundle as a *.zip file.
+- To create a web app from the AWS console, click "Build a web app" and scroll to the bottom.
+You can choose a platform and upload a source bundle as a *.zip file.
 To put the project in a zip file using git from the command line, enter:

   $ git archive -v -o myapp.zip --format=zip HEAD

   ... https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/applications-sourcebundle.html#using-features.deployment.source.commandline

+- To deploy from the command line, follow this guide: https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-django.html.
+Basically you have to create a new folder called .ebextensions and add a configuration file to it called django.config.
+The main commands involved with deploying an application using AWS Elastic Beanstalk are:

+  $ eb init         // initializes the EB CLI in the current directory
+  $ eb deploy       // packages web app as *.zip and sends to online AWS env
+  $ eb open         // opens the web app in a browser

+- To set and view environment variables:

+  $ eb setenv key=value     // set a key=value environment variable
+  $ eb printenv             // view environment variables

 # Generate a new random SECRET_KEY